-LAI{above} is the Leaf Area Index that accounts only for the leaves that are above the considered leaf.
-LMA_0 and kLMA depend on the species and describe the decrease in LMA within the canopy, which is related to the decrease in light intensity within the canopy.
-Then, the average LMA within a layer is obtained by integrating $LMA(LAI{above})$ within the layer's vertical boundaries.

-In the case of PDG-Arena, the canopy is more structurally complex than in CASTANEA and can include several species.
-The LMA at a given position of a tree is defined taking all trees into account and using the same formula as in Equation B.1.
-LAI{above} is computed by counting only the leaves of the canopy that are located above the considered leaf.
-It should be noted that the model is not completely accurate given that the parameter kLMA and LMA_0 are those of the species of the considered leaf, although the leaves taken into account in LAI{above} potentially come from another species.
+LAI{above} is given by the position of the considered layer within the canopy .
+694 The average LMA within a layer is then obtained by integrating $LMA(LAI{above})$ 695 within the layer vertical boundaries the Leaf Area Index that accounts only for the 696 leaves in the canopy above the considered leaf.
+LMA_0 and kLMA depend on the species and describe the decrease in LMA within the canopy, which itself 698 depends on the decrease in light intensity within the canopy.
+Then, the average 699 LMA within a layer is obtained by integrating $LMA(LAI{above})$ within the layer's 700 vertical boundaries.
+701 In the case of the PDG-Arenamodel, the canopy is more structurally complex 702 than in CASTANEA and can include several species with different k{LMA} .
+Then, 703 the LMA of each crown is defined according to its position within the global 704 canopy.
+The LMA at a given position of a tree is defined taking all trees into 705 account and using the same equation as B.1.
+Here, formula as in Equation B.1.
+706 LAI{above} is computed as the sum of the LAI from the different crowns by counting 707 only the leaves of the canopy that are located above the considered layer of 708 leavesleaf.
+It should be noted that the model is not completely accurate given 709 that the parameter kLMA is species-dependent and LMA_0 are those of the species of the considered leaf, although the leaves taken into account in LAI{above} potentially come from another species.
 However, this method does represent the phenomenon of light attenuation which is specific to each individual.

-Appendix B.2.
-Estimation of the attenuation coefficient with reverse-engineering

-In order to know the value of the attenuation coefficients of each species in PDG-Arena, a preliminary simulation is carried out following the CASTANEA model to take advantage of SAIL, its radiation submodel (Dufrêne et al., 2005).
-The preliminary simulation is performed for each species on a monospecific and regularized inventory (RM inventory, see section 2.3).
+In order to know the value of the attenuation coefficient with reverse-engineering In order to know the value of the attenuation coefficients of each species in PDG-Arena, a preliminary simulation is carried out following the CASTANEA model to take advantage of the SAIL, its radiation balance SAIL, the radiation sub-model in CASTANEA (Dufrêne et al., 2005).
+The preliminary simulation is performed for each species on a monospecific and regularized inventory (RN RM inventory, see section 2.3).
 We define the attenuation coefficient k_1 at a given time as a function of the incident energy I_0 , the energy transmitted by the vegetation I_t , and the Leaf Area Index LAI, following a Beer-Lambert model: